Converting Algebraic Circuits to R1CS (Rank One Constraint System)

 Rank 1 Constraint Systems do not require starting with a single polynomial

-To keep things simple, we've been using examples of the form out = xy + ... but most set of polynomial constraints are going to start with a lot more than one variable.
+To keep things simple, we’ve been using examples of the form $z = xy + …$ but most realistic arithmetic constraints are going to be a set of arithmetic constraints, not a single one.

-For example, suppose we are proving that an array [x₁, x₂, x₃, x₄] is binary.
-The set of polynomial constraints will be
+For example, suppose we are proving that an array $[x₁, x₂, x₃, x₄]$ is binary and $v$ is less than 16.
+The set of constraints will be

 Everything is done modulo prime in r1cs